mbest1813/documentation/v2/clickstream/destinations/google-bigquery.md

 If this list looks good, you are ready to jump over to the MetaRouter UI and create the destination!

+Ensure that you give the Service Account the `BigQuery Editor` role in roder for us to have proper permissions to load data into your cloud.

 ---

 ## Activating your BigQuery integration on MetaRouter